dashingsoft/pyarmor/docs/man.rst

 Option ``--platform`` is used to specify the target platform of obfuscated scripts if target platform is different from build platform.
 Use this option multiple times if the obfuscated scripts are being to run many platforms.
-From v5.7.5, the platform names are standardized, all the available platform names list here :ref:`Standard Platform Names`
+From v5.7.5, the platform names are standardized, command `download` could list all the available platform names.

 Option ``--restrict`` is used to set restrict mode, :ref:`Restrict Mode`